Are you looking for Adult ADHD and partner support? I offer three support-discussion groups:

 Group support works best when you self-educate on Adult ADHD, its potential effect on relationships and all aspects of life, and evidence-based treatment strategies.
 In other words, turn to the group for validation and support—not for basic education in Adult ADHD and its treatment strategies.

 My first book was informed in part by years of leading these groups.
 It will provide the solid foundation you need to start healing your life and your relationship: Is it You, Me, or Adult A.D.D.?
 Stopping the Roller Coaster When Someone You Love Has Attention Deficit Disorder)

 Please note: This book was published in 2008—though all the information is “evergreen”.
-At that time, the public still knew it as Attention Deficit Disorder, not the current official term of Attention Deficit Hyperactivity Disorder.
+At that time, the public still knew ADHD as Attention Deficit Disorder.